canonical/certification-docs/Self-Test_Guide.rst

        certification using the GA kernel, you will then need to re-deploy the SUT choosing the correct HWE kernel option (if available).
-Note that an HWE kernel option becomes available only starting with the second point release for an LTS version, such as 18.04.6 or 20.04.4 (due out in February of 2022).
+Note that an HWE kernel option becomes available only starting with the second point release for an LTS version, such as 18.04.2 or 20.04.2.

      - Do not choose any of the **edge** or **lowlatency** kernel options for official Certification testing.